Attractor learning for spatiotemporally chaotic dynamical systems using echo state networks with transfer learning: Introduction

 The point of this paper is to answer these two questions.
 Our approach is as follows.
 Suppose the echo state network has been trained using trajectories from $\Phi_{\gamma_{1}}$ and can successfully predict statistical properties of $(f \circ \Phi_{\gamma_{1}}^{t})_{t \geqslant 0}$.
 Since invariant measures of dynamical systems can depend sensitively on parameters, the invariant measure $\mu_{\gamma_{2}}$ associated with a different parameter value $\gamma_{2}$ might differ meaningfully from $\mu_{\gamma_{1}}$.
 Consequently, we would not expect the echo state network to successfully predict statistical properties of $(f \circ \Phi_{\gamma_{2}}^{t})_{t \geqslant 0}$ when trained using trajectories from $\Phi_{\gamma_{1}}$.
 We conjecture that the predictive capability of the echo state network can be `transferred' from the $\gamma_{1}$-system to the $\gamma_{2}$-system using transfer learning~\cite{inubushi2020transfer,chen2022predicting}.
-That is, the echo state network will successfully predict statistical properties of $(f \circ \Phi_{\gamma_{2}}^{t})_{t \geqslant 0}$ after we update its training using a small new dataset from the new regime.
+That is, the echo state network will successfully predict statistical properties of $(f \circ \Phi_{\gamma_{2}}^{t})_{t \geqslant 0}$ after we update its training using an additional new dataset from the new regime.
+The amount of new data depends on the dynamics of the underlying equations.

 We show that our proposed approach succeeds for the generalized Kuramoto-Sivashinsky (gKS) equation, an archetypal nonlinear PDE that exhibits spatiotemporal chaos.
 We train an echo state network to accurately predict the statistics of gKS dynamics.
 We then show that transfer learning allows the echo state network to retain predictive power as we vary a parameter in the dispersion relation of the gKS equation or the length of the physical domain.